bichanna/flan/README.md

 ## Contents
 This repository contains the core components of the language, including:
  - Compiler: converts text-based source code into a bytecode representation.
- - Runtime: executes the compiled bytecode and also provides built-in functions and standard library.
+ - Runtime: executes the compiled bytecode and also provides built-in functions and a standard library.

 ## Contribution
 Bug reports and contributions are always welcome!